 For more information on stress management, including how to build a training plan that’s right for your body and your stress levels, check out my comprehensive program Strong From Home.

-Do you shift your training according to your menstrual cycle?
+Do you cycle sync your workouts with your menstrual cycle?
 Tell me about your experience below!